MarkDekker/CarND-Traffic-Sign-Classifier-Project/project_writeup.md

 While on paper the model appears to work well, a closer look reveals that it still misclassifies easily identifiable signs.
 It was also found that the performance on new data is not as robust as would be desired.

-While it has consistently been found that using colour information for training the models did not aid significantly, this is highly counter intuitive.
+While it has consistently been found that using colour information for training the models did not help significantly, this is highly counter intuitive.
 It may be that the architecture of the neural network is something that is preventing it from extracting the relevant information from the colour channels.
 Something that may be interesting here could be parallel convolutions for each colour channel, or a parallel fully connected layer that receives the image as an input.

 It is expected that further improvements can be achieved with more careful and meticulous data augmentation.
 Examples of this include flipping images that are side agnostic, such as "Yield" and "Do Not Enter", using flipped signs containing arrows (keep right, right turn ahead ...) to augment the complimentary sign data sets (keep left, left turn ahead ...), using rotations and stretching judiciously and adding other distortions such as lens flares or obstructions.